Johann Rudolf Czernin von und zu Chudenitz

-Johann Rudolf Graf Czernin von und zu Chudenitz (born or baptized on 9 June 1757 in Vienna; died or buried on 23 April 1845 in Vienna) was a k. k.
-Austrian civil servant and theater director.
+Johann Rudolf Graf Czernin von und zu Chudenitz (born or baptized on 9 June 1757 in Vienna; died or buried on 23 April 1845 in Vienna) was an imperial and royal Austrian civil servant and theater director.
 He descended from the old Bohemian noble family Czernin von und zu Chudenitz.
 He was the son of Count Prokop Adalbert Czernin, who offered Mozart in 1776 a one year's rent, provided he would write some compositions for the Count's orchestra.
-His sister was Countess Antonie Lützow.
-His mother was the sister of Archbishop Colloredo, thus the Count was a nephew of the Salzburg Archbishop.
+His sister was Countess Antonie von Lützow.
+His mother was Countess Antonie von Colloredo, the sister of Archbishop Colloredo, thus the Count was a nephew of the Salzburg Archbishop.